No Big Deal

 Idaho, USA

-When you’re a single parent, working and raising kids alone, it can be even more daunting, since your time with your kids is sometimes so limited.
+When you’re a single parent, working and raising kids alone, it can be even more daunting, since your time with your kids is so limited.

 I am one of the lucky parents who got the chance to find out what my kids had learned.
 When my twin sons were in fifth grade, they were appointed Safety Patrol Officers, responsible for helping their fellow students cross safely at one of Spokane’s busiest intersections.

-No Big DealA few weeks into the school year, I was at school for open house, when the Safety Patrol Advisor took me aside, saying, “You must be so proud of Tim!”
+A few weeks into the school year, I was at school for an open house when the Safety Patrol Advisor took me aside, saying, “You must be so proud of Tim!”
 I agreed, of course, but asked why she would say so.
-She went on to tell me how earlier that morning, a car had run a red light at the intersection; as the driver tried to apply the brakes, they locked, and the car swerved and jumped the curb near where the children were beginning to cross.
+She went on to tell me that earlier that morning, a car had run a red light at the intersection.
+As the driver tried to apply the brakes, they locked, and the car swerved and jumped the curb near where the children were beginning to cross.

-I may sometimes become exasperated with teenage shenanigans and attitude, but when I remember the fifth grade, I no longer wonder if my kids got the message.
+I sometimes become exasperated with teenage shenanigans and attitude, but when I remember the fifth grade, I no longer wonder if my kids got the message.

 Originally published as HeroicStories #72 on April 21, 2006